 Since Brexit, many countries in Europe require British expats to become official residents in order to access public services including healthcare.
 There are a number of requirements needed to become resident and not all expats will qualify.

-For Britons travelling in Europe, a Global Health Insurance Card (GHIC) replaces the EHIC for accessing healthcare while visiting EU countries.
+For Britons travelling in Europe, a European Health Insurance Card is being replaced with Global Health Insurance Card (GHIC) for accessing healthcare while visiting EU countries.

 Position of British expats in the EU becomes increasingly opaque amid compounding influences of Brexit and COVID-19.
 Expats can still get the Covid vaccine.

 Overseas visitors to England will not be charged for vaccination against COVID-19.